 But as beautiful as the vision is, our questions remain.
 The vision is written on the tablet, even a runner can read it.
 But is the vision, is God's providence for us, stuck on that tablet?
 What do we do in lives that seem so different from the transformed relationships that God has shown us?

 Parents still struggle with marriage and custody issues because some marriages can no longer work, but they never stop loving their children.
 We still spend more money on prisons than schools because a criminal is more dangerous to society than an uneducated person.
 Nations still bomb each other because some people cannot understand any language other than violence.

-Children are still judged by their skin because we have a history of keeping ourselves separate from those who are different than we are, and those bad habits, though weaker in each generation, still persist.
+Children are still judged by their skin because we have a history of keeping ourselves separate from those who are different than we are.
+Those bad habits, though weaker than they once were, persist.

 We do not live according to the vision that God has set for us.
 We have not learned our role in the kingdom of God.
 There is still a vision for the appointed time, but we cannot embody that vision on our own.

 God’s not done working on us yet.
 We don’t have the answers to the complex questions with which we are faced, but we cannot allow our fear of being wrong to either prevent our action or to stop us from listening to those God has placed in our lives.
 God’s not done working on us yet.